Hiring Guide: How to Use Indeed’s Employer Tools

 Communicating with candidates

-When you’re ready to start the interview process, you can reach out to candidates right from your Employer Dashboard.
+When you’re ready to start the interview process, you can reach out to candidates right from Indeed Connect.
 Keeping all your messages with candidates in one place can help you track where each applicant is in the hiring process and ensure a great potential hire doesn’t slip through the cracks.

 Your messaging inbox consolidates your conversations across all of your jobs on Indeed.
 By making sure you respond to each message, you can work your way towards the Responsive Employer Badge, which shows up on all your job posts to signify you’re likely to reply to their application.